 Sarsparilla Interesting Facts

 It’s believed that many Native American populations used sarsparilla to treat conditions like coughs and colds.
-According to the authors of “Secret Native American Herbal Remedies,” the Penobscot Indians were one tribe that frequently made a tea using sarsaparilla roots, which they drank to soothe throats and inflamed nasal passageways.
-Centuries ago, it was believed to have strong medicinal uses that even could even help treat life-threatening illnesses, such as leprosy, which affected people living in jungles like the Amazon.
+According to the authors of “Secret Native American Herbal Remedies,” the Penobscot Indians were one tribe that frequently made a tea using the plant’s roots, which they drank to soothe sore throats and inflamed nasal passageways.

-Once European travelers brought sarsaparilla back to the colonies and elsewhere, it became a common medical treatment for infections, including syphilis and other sexually transmitted diseases.
+Once European travelers brought the plant back to the colonies and elsewhere, it became a common medical treatment for infections, including syphilis and other sexually transmitted diseases.
 In fact, in the U.S. from about 1820 to 1910, it was registered in the official U.S. Pharmacopoeia as an effective treatment for syphilis.
-(16)

 How to Use

-You’re most likely to find sarsaparilla products in health food stores or online.
+Where can you buy sarsaparilla?
+You’re most likely to find it in health food stores or online.
 A little goes a long way, and most products contain small (but powerful) doses of the root or extract, usually less than one teaspoon.